klaviyo/klaviyo-android-sdk/README.md

 # klaviyo-android-sdk

 ## This project is still in pre-alpha
 ## Breaking changes are still being made to the API.
-This is not yet intended for use
+This is not yet intended for public use

 ## Core SDK